-Intertape Polymer Group - Updating The Thesis (OTCMKTS:ITPOF)
+Intertape Polymer Group: Updating The Thesis (OTCMKTS:ITPOF)

-Intertape Polymer Group - Updating The Thesis
+Intertape Polymer Group: Updating The Thesis

 Intertape Polymer Group is a mid-cap manufacturer of packaging tape and other packaging material.

-It has entered the coronavirus crisis with a relatively strong balance sheet, giving it good survivability.
+The company has entered the coronavirus crisis with a relatively strong balance sheet, giving it good survivability.

-The stock is 20% to 30% undervalued and pays out a 6.6% dividend.
+The stock is 20-30% undervalued and pays out a 6.6% dividend.
 It has strong rebound potential after the recession ends.

 I had covered Intertape in December, last year, before the Coronavirus crisis.
 The following is offered as an update to the thesis given the massive convulsions in the financial markets and economy we have seen since then.
 I was bullish on the stock last December but was little doubtful about how the company would hold up in a recession.
 I had understood that we were at the end of the expansionary cycle but I did not expect the recession to arrive that quickly; but it did come; like an express train followed by a mind-boggling fiscal and monetary stimulus.
 Much has changed since then, the recession is here, but looks like the company is holding up well.